peopledoc/peon/README.md

     on the public endpoint to this port.
   - `webhooks.secret`: set it to something secret that you will configure on your repositories on Github.
+- **Git auth configuration:** set up which auth method to use to clone private repositories
+  - `git.authMethod`: `agent` to use the SSH agent for the user running peon, `key` to use a PEM-format key pair
+  - `git.privateKey`: path to the private key to use
+  - `git.publicKey`: path to the public key to use
+  - `git.keyPassword`: password for the key, use an empty string for unencrypted keys
 - **Logger configuration:**
   - `logger.level`: one of `error`, `info`, `debug`.